Kosenuel/DevOps_CloudEngr-StegHub/README.md

 # StegHub - DevOps/Cloud Engineering

-## Emmanuel Okose's Journey Through the DevOps and Cloud Engineering Horizon.
+## Emmanuel Okose's Journey Through DevOps and Cloud Engineering.

 This repository serves as a comprehensive collection of my experiences and explorations in the kingdom of Cloud and DevOps Engineering.
 As I navigate this journey, I try my best to stay committed to adhering to best practices, this means I will be following the established code of conduct, and meticulously document the various projects I undertake along the way.
 Please, if you find any of my practice that is not adhering to the established code of conduct, kindly give me a feedback via [my email](gmail.com): kosenuel@gmail.com